holmanb/cloud-init/doc/rtd/reference/breaking_changes.rst

 ---------------------------

-As a performance optimization, cloud-init no longer runs as four seperate Python interpretters.
+As a performance optimization, cloud-init no longer runs as four seperate Python processes.
 Instead, it launches a single process and then communicates with the init system over a Unix socket to allow the init system to tell it when it should start each stage and to tell the init system when each stage has completed.
 Init system ordering is preserved.